-amul.ac.uk 21 20 amul.ac.uk Reflecting the pandemic context The past two years have witnessed the phenomenal effort made by our whole community of staff and students in rising to the extraordinary challenges that we have had to deal with throughout the pandemic and that are ongoing.
-The impact of the pandemic has been profound, with the country, the sector, the university, and each of us as individuals, having to adjust our lives in ways we could never have conceived.
-In the past year alone, we have moved from adapting to working from home to new models of hybrid working; from moving to on-line learning and then on to highly flexible styles of Mixed Mode Education; learning how to manage our own mental health and wellbeing during the pandemic and its different phases and, for those in leadership roles, those of their teams.
-Looking to the future, we will apply any positive learning in designing longer term initiatives.
-The importance of EDI considerations has been accentuated by the pandemic and the University will continue to address both Covid related issues and implement our wider EDI objectives in support of Strategy 2030.
-Our year ahead Having invested our time and resource in building the foundations, creating the culture and measuring our progress throughout 2020 and 2021, we are continuing to build on our initial success.
+Having invested our time and resource in building the foundations, creating the culture and measuring our progress throughout 2020 and 2021, we are continuing to build on our initial success.
 In 2021 - 2022 we will launch our new EDI Operating Model, transforming the EDI Team to align with our strategic priorities and provide a centre of excellence for the university to achieve our PCI objectives.

-Looking to the future, our top three priorities for PCI are: 1.
-Wellbeing and Mental Health with a particular focus on disability: Submission of an application for the Mental Health Charter Mark and development of a Wellbeing and Mental Health Strategy.
-We will develop a clear disability strategy and action plan as an integral element of this work.
-2. Development of our Leadership offering to create a comprehensive programme of development for Professional Services leaders to foster and embed a culture of high performance.
+Looking to the future, our top three priorities for PCI are:

+- 1. Wellbeing and Mental Health with a particular focus on disability: Submission of an application for the Mental Health Charter Mark and development of a Wellbeing and Mental Health Strategy.
+We will develop a clear disability strategy and action plan as an integral element of this work. - 2.
+Development of our Leadership offering to create a comprehensive programme of development for Professional Services leaders to foster and embed a culture of high performance.
 Enhance our researcher development leadership offering to develop a cohort of leaders who define, shape and drive the agenda to advance and solve key global research challenges.
 Embed newly designed career pathways for Professional Services and Technician staff.
 This work will focus on leadership development programmes to increase diversity at all levels of leadership to support our KPIs, underpinned by enhancing career pathways.
 The development of a range of tools and resources for Professional Services staff will provide more transparency on the routes and options available for career progression.
-This will include providing skills development for staff and managers on career development and emphasising the role of appraisal in facilitating these actions.
-3. Staff Surveys: The survey questions have been refocused to closely align with Strategy 2030 to provide information relevant to the lifetime of the Strategy.
+This will include providing skills development for staff and managers on career development and emphasising the role of appraisal in facilitating these actions. - 3.
+Staff Surveys: The survey questions have been refocused to closely align with Strategy 2030 to provide information relevant to the lifetime of the Strategy.
 Establishing a rolling programme of Staff Surveys will help us as we develop our impact measures on range of project including measuring staff engagement year on year.
 Staff Surveys enable the employee voice and the resultant actions will improve staff engagement.

-Departmental Athena Swan Awards across the University Faculty School Level of Athena Swan award held Date of first AS award Date of most recent AS award Faculty of Humanities and Social Sciences School of Business and Management Bronze 2018 2018 School of Economics and Finance No award School of English of Drama No award School of Geography Bronze 2017 2017 School of History Bronze 2020 2020 School of Languages, Linguistics and Film No award School of Law (covering Department of Law and Centre of Commercial Law Studies) Bronze 2020 2020 School of Politics and Internation Relations Bronze 2014 2019 Faculty of Science and Engineering School of Biological and Chemical Sciences Silver 2013 2019 School of Electronic Engineering and Computer Science Bronze 2009 2020 School of Engineering and Materials Science Bronze 2010 2018 School of Mathematical Science Bronze 2013 2016 School of Physics and Astronomy Silver 2010 2019 School of Medicine Institute of Dentistry Silver 2013 2018 and Dentistry School of Medicine (covering Barts Cancer Institute, Institute of Health Sciences Education, William Harvey Research Institute, Wolfson Institute of Preventative Medicine) Silver 2013 2017
+Departmental Athena Swan Awards across the University

+Faculty School Level of Athena Swan award held Date of first AS award Date of most recent AS award Faculty of Humanities and Social Sciences School of Business and Management Bronze 2018 2018 School of Economics and Finance No award School of English and Drama No award School of Geography Bronze 2017 2017 School of History Bronze 2020 2020 School of Languages, Linguistics and Film No award School of Law (covering Department of Law and Centre for Commercial Law Studies) Bronze 2020 2020 School of Politics and International Relations Bronze 2014 2019 School of Biological and Chemical Sciences Silver 2013 2019 Faculty of Science and School of Electronic Engineering and Computer Science Bronze 2009 2020 School of Engineering and Materials Science Bronze 2010 2018 Engineering School of Mathematical Sciences Bronze 2013 2016 School of Physics and Astronomy Silver 2010 2019 Institute of Dentistry Silver 2013 2018 School of Medicine and Dentistry School of Medicine (covering Barts Cancer Institute; Blizard Institute; Institute of Health Sciences Education; William Harvey Research Institute; Wolfson Institute of Preventive Medicine) Silver 2013 2017